Updated June 2017.

 - your pages have aspect ratios that you don’t want to change.

 Since fixed layout eBooks require some extra attention during the conversion process, conversion often costs more than a basic ePUB conversion.
-BookBaby can handle fixed layout ePUB conversion (for iPad only – up to 50 pages) — plus the cost of either a Standard or Premium BookBaby publishing package.
-Additional pages will incur additional fees.
+The technical experts at BookBaby can handle fixed layout ePUB conversion (for iPad and iPhone only) to convert your high-resolution PDF files into an eBook with a fixed layout, designed especially for the Apple Books app, as well as submit your book for distribution to the Apple Books store.
 Click HERE to get started!